LS-ProjectWork/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` loops through an array and returns a new array, `.forEach` does not.

 2. What is the difference between a function and a method?

+A method is a function property that is internally attached to an object or array.
+A function just generally returns a value based on its code block.

 3. What is closure?

+Closure is where a nested function has access to the parent function's variables.

 4. Describe the four rules of the 'this' keyword.

+1) window binding - `this` keyword references the window
+2) implicit binding - `this` keyword references a specifc object, left of the dot
+3) new binding - `this` keyword references object created from function invoked using `new` keyword
+4) explicit binding - `this` keyword points to an object using the `.call(), .apply(), or .bind()` methods

 5. Why do we need super() in an extended class?

+`super()` allows us to grab the methods and properties from the extended class.

 ## Project Set up